GauriGupta19/gaurigupta19.github.io/_posts/2025-10-02-efficient-ml.md

 #### 1.1 Flash Attention

 The attention mechanism has quadratic time and memory complexity in sequence length, presenting significant runtime and memory challenges for longer sequences.
-Flash Attention reduces attention memory complexity from O(N²) to O(N) through tiling and recomputation techniques.
+Flash Attention reduces attention memory complexity through tiling and recomputation techniques.
 Instead of processing entire attention matrices at once, it processes attention in blocks and stores normalization factors instead of full attention matrices.
 The tiling technique decomposes inputs based on shared memory size, while recomputation stores softmax normalization factors (linear to sequence length) instead of softmax results (quadratic to sequence length).

 **Tiling Technique**: Decomposes inputs based on shared memory size and calculates softmax one tile at a time.
 Instead of working on entire query, key, value tensors at once, it makes several passes and combines results in subsequent steps.